Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Introduction

-In geometric situations such as the log smooth case studied by Friedman \cite{Friedman83} and Kawamata-Namikawa \cite{kawamata1994logarithmic} and the maximally degenerate case studied by Kontsevich-Soibelman \cite{kontsevich-soibelman04} and Gross-Siebert \cite{Gross-Siebert-logII}, this theorem provides the correct singular analogue of the Kodaira-Spencer dgBV algebra automatically yielding smoothing of the singular Calabi-Yau variety $X$.
+In geometric situations such as the log smooth case \cite{Friedman83, kawamata1994logarithmic} or the maximally degenerate case \cite{kontsevich-soibelman04, Gross-Siebert-logII}, this theorem provides the correct analogue of the Kodaira-Spencer dgBV algebra which controls smoothings of the singular Calabi-Yau variety $X$.